Call for Nominations, Spring 2019

 Self Graduate Fellow profile

 Please read this paragraph thoroughly because the success of nominations – both the written portion and the oral interview – depends on how the nominee’s response fits these traits.

 The ideal candidate possesses unusual motivation, passion, and potential to make significant contributions to their profession and to society.
 In addition to a strong academic record, the candidate has leadership, communication, and decision-making skills.
 The candidate displays personal attributes that include self-awareness, emotional maturity, initiative, tenacity, energy, vision, risk-taking, and interpersonal effectiveness.
 The ideal candidate is interested in personal development and lifelong learning and is committed to participation in the Fellow Development Program.

 How to nominate

-Please send the “Information for Nominees, 2019” document to your nominees as soon as they have been identified.
+Please send the “Information for University of Kansas Self Graduate Fellowship (SGF) Nominees, Spring 2019” document to your nominees as soon as they have been identified.
 This document can be found at the back of this information packet.
 It contain directions for the SGF personal statement, which is one of the most important documents in the nomination process.
 The nomination file submitted by the department should include the SGF cover sheet provided in this document, the student’s SGF personal statement and waiver form, a letter of nomination from the department, copies of the candidate’s KU graduate school application, transcripts, GRE scores, application statement (to the department), resume, three SGF specific letters of recommendation, plus any other supporting materials from the department.

 Selection process overview

 Nominations are due by noon on January 30, 2019.
 Please note that nominations will be submitted electronically.
 Nomination files are reviewed by a team of faculty members and SGF staff.
 A thorough nomination file is very important.
 The SGF Board of Trustees reviews recommendations from the evaluation team and will decide who to invite for an interview.
 A brief telephone interview may also be used in the initial review.

 Interviewees will be invited to campus to visit departments and interview for Self Graduate Fellowships February 25- March 1, 2019.